-Version: This guide should be used with NICE Uptivity (formerly Uptivity Premise)

-v5.6 or later.
+- Version This guide should be used with NICE Uptivity (formerly Uptivity Premise) v5.6 or later. - Copyright © 2020 inContact - Contact Send suggestions or corrections regarding this guide to documentationrequests@incontact.com. - Disclaimer inContact reserves the right to update or append this document, as needed.

-Copyright: ©2020 inContact, Inc.

-Contact: Send suggestions or corrections regarding this guide to documentationrequests@incontact.com.